gchang12/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/03_building-with-eclipse.md

 [![Workspace selection](/assets/images/eclipse/workspace_selection.png)](/assets/images/eclipse/workspace_selection.png)

-Upon selecting a workspace, it will show a Welcome screen presenting you with mutliple options.
+Upon selecting a workspace, it will show a Welcome screen presenting you with multiple options.
 For example, there is an option to start an interactive tutorial that shows you how to create a simple Hello-World application.

 [![Workspace selection](/assets/images/eclipse/welcome.png)](/assets/images/eclipse/welcome.png)

-This article will show you how to create Java projects manually so you can close this Welcome screen by clicking on the `Hide` button on the top right of the Welcome tab.
+This article will show you how to create Java projects manually.
+So you can close this _Welcome_ screen by clicking on the `Hide` button on the top right of the _Welcome_ tab.

 <a id="creating">&nbsp;</a>
 ## Creating a Java Project

 After installing Eclipse you should have an empty workspace.
-In order to create a new Java project, click on the `File` toolbar in the top left corner of the Eclipse window and select `New` > `Java Project`.
+In order to create a new Java project:
+1. Click on the `File` toolbar in the top left corner of the Eclipse window
+2. Select `New` > `Java Project`.

 [![File > New > Java Project](/assets/images/eclipse/file_create_project.png)](/assets/images/eclipse/file_create_project.png)

-This will then open up a dialog window that allows you to configure your project.
+This will open up a dialog window that allows you to configure your project.
 You will need to enter a name next to `Project name:` at the top.
 For example, you can choose the name `HelloWorld`.
 In the `Module` section at the bottom, disable the option `Create module-info.java file`.
 You can configure a custom Java installation (commonly referred to as the *JDK* or Java Development Kit) in the `JRE` box.

 [![Java project creation dialog](/assets/images/eclipse/create_java_project.gif)](/assets/images/eclipse/create_java_project.gif)

-This creates a Java project that is shown on the left side of the Eclipse window.
+This creates a Java project, which is shown on the left side of the Eclipse window.
 When expanding this project, there should be a folder named `src`.
 Java classes can be created inside this directory by right-clicking on it and selecting `New` > `Class`.

 [![New > Class](/assets/images/eclipse/create_class.png)](/assets/images/eclipse/create_class.png)

 This opens a dialog similar to the project creation dialog.
-It allows specifying various options about the class you want to create.
+It allows you to specify various options about the class you want to create.
 For now, you will need to enter a class name like `HelloWorld`.
-If you want to, you can also configure a package which can be used to group multiple classes together.
+If you want to, you can also configure a package that can be used to group multiple classes together.

 [![Java class creation dialog](/assets/images/eclipse/java_class_creation.png)](/assets/images/eclipse/java_class_creation.png)

 <a id="content_assist">&nbsp;</a>
 ## Content Assist

 Eclipse can help you write Java code by automatically completing parts of it.
 When pressing the key combination `Ctrl`+`Space` (or `⌘`+`Space` on macOS or `Alt`+`/` on Chinese systems) while editing Java code, Eclipse automatically suggests ways to complete the code.
-These suggestions can be confirmed by pressing `Enter` or double-clicking on the suggestions.
+These suggestions can be inserted by pressing `Enter` or double-clicking on them.

-For example, typing `main` in a class followed by pressing `Ctrl`+`Space` suggests adding a main method.
+For example, typing `main` in a class followed by pressing `Ctrl`+`Space` suggests adding a `main` method.

 [![Content assist suggesting a main method](/assets/images/eclipse/content_assist_main.png)](/assets/images/eclipse/content_assist_main.png)